 You won’t find the passiflora plant being attacked by a host of insect pests but it cannot escape them completely.

 - Keep on the lookout for Aphids seeking out the tender new foliage.
+(Learn ways of getting rid of aphids organically)

-- Caterpillars can slow growth by eating the foliage.
+- Caterpillars eating foliage can slow growth.

 What USDA Hardiness Zone Will The Passion Plant Flower Grow?